 Floris & education

-The basic curriculum of my bachelor in Industrial Design Engineering (2014-2018) involved the human, business/organisation and technology sides of design and my master in Design for Interaction (2018-2021) is more focussed on the human side.
+The basic curriculum of my bachelor in Industrial Design Engineering (2014-2018) involved the human, business/organisation and technology sides of design and my master in Design for Interaction (2018-2021) was more focused on the human side.

 I took several courses to get more in depth into circular product/service design, systemic design and lighting design.
-During my bachelor, I did a minor at the University of Lapland (Rovaniemi, northern Finland, 2017) and recently (2019) I participated in a study trip, Flight Case, where we worked on cases for four large Japanese companies.
+During my bachelor, I did a minor at the University of Lapland (Rovaniemi, northern Finland, 2017) and in 2019 I participated in a study trip, Flight Case, where we worked on cases for four large Japanese companies.